 Chad Hooper, Board Director at Large (current term ends June 2021)

 Chad moved to South Philadelphia in 2016 and settled in East Passyunk Crossing after falling in love with the city’s food scene.
 He is proud to live on the coolest block in South Philly and has a multitude of incredible neighbors.
 One of them, former board member Carolyn Huckabay, got Chad involved in the Co-op and he came aboard as our 1,000th member-owner in 2018.
 Chad works for the federal government and leads the Treasury’s quality analysis function.
 He also instructs transformational leadership courses for new and current managers throughout the nation.
-Chad is the National Vice President of the Professional Managers Association, an organization which represents federal managers nationwide and works with agencies and the Congress to improve the federal workforce.
+Chad is the National President of the Professional Managers Association, an organization which represents a segment of federal managers nationwide and works with agencies and the Congress to improve the federal workforce.
+Chad is a Board Director at Large for the Federal Employee Education & Assistance Fund, the only charitable nonprofit devoted solely to providing emergency financial assistance and scholarships to civilian federal and postal public servants and their families.
+Chad is also a Lifetime Member of Federally Employed Women, a professional organization working for the advancement and professional growth of people of marginalized genders in federal service while also working to end sex and gender discrimination.
 Prior to joining the civil service, Chad was a program director for a community health center and worked with several nonprofits, shelters, and the local food co-op to organize a comprehensive safety net for 25,000 indigent patients living with chronic or terminal illnesses.
 After studying at the University of Hawaii, the University of Montana, and New England College, Chad holds a master’s degree in forensic accounting and a bachelor’s degree in economics.
 Chad splits his free time between baking for his husband, Max, and overparenting their two cats, Derpy and Crinkles.

 Eliza Kinsey, Board Director at Large (current term ends June 2021)